Geoscience objects

 Many types of geoscience objects can be opened in other Evo apps, such as the 3D Viewer, Driver or BlockSync.
 For example, here downhole intervals can be opened in the 3D Viewer and in Driver:

-Click on an object to view more information about it.
+When browsing objects in a workspace, clicking on them shows more information about them.
 You can also right-click on objects to open them in separate tabs.

 If you are an owner or an editor of the workspace, you can set a stage for the object that indicates the object’s workflow stage or status.